NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

   Set the following values in the script:
    - SECRET_NAME - Secret name has it been saved in AWS secret manager
    - AWS_REGION - AWS secret manager region
-   - FSXN_ADMIN_IP - FSXn administrator IP
+   - FSXN_ADMIN_IP - FSxN administrator IP
-   - VOLUME_NAME - The name of the volume you want to create in your FSXn.
+   - VOLUME_NAME - The name of the volume you want to create in your FSxN.
    - VOLUME_SIZE - The size of the volume you want to create in GB e.g [100g]
    - SVM_NAME - The SVM name, if you have another SVM which is not the default 'fsx'.